Countdown To Launch Update – Expect The Unexpected.

 I am facing a completely unexpected delay in my launch.
 It happens to almost everyone at some point, but I have refused to believe it could happen to me.
 I have been pretty adamant that I would be leaving no matter what on my launch date, even if I didn’t have the van build started, let alone complete.

-I have even told my friend Patrick on many occasions that all I need to start out, in a worst case scenario, is a mattress and a bucket. 🙂 What I did not count on, however, was the completely unexpected and unfathomable idea that I would lack a key element in proceeding with my launch.
-Specifically, I have not yet purchased my van and it does not seem likely I will have it by the end of August.
+I have even told my friend Patrick on many occasions that all I need to start is a mattress and a bucket. 🙂 What I didn’t count on was not having the van by now.
+It isn’t looking likely I will have it by the end of the year either.

-At this stage of the game, having the van is the most important piece of the puzzle.
+At this stage, having the van is the most important piece of the puzzle.
 While I’m not without options, none feel financially responsible.
-A delay is almost certain.
-I remain annoyingly optimistic though – I still believe anything is possible.
-My personal belief system also allows for the idea that everything happens for a reason.
-Perhaps a minor delay is meant to be somehow.
-So when I ran into my first stumbling blocks to purchasing the van
+A delay is almost certain though I remain annoyingly optimistic.
+I still believe anything is possible.

-, I actually didn’t feel defeated at all.
-My plan has been in play for a long time, so the obstacles did throw me a little bit at first, but there is really nothing that can’t be worked out with a little more time and money.
+My plan has been in place for a long time, so the obstacles did throw me at first, but there is really nothing I can’t work out with a little more time and money.
 And speaking of money…

 Would You Still Do This If You Won The Lottery?